AzureCloudWorkshops/ACW_ProtectingYourApplicationSecrets/Part1-AllTheWrongThings.md

 Server=tcp:protectyoursecretsdbserver20251231acw.database.windows.net,1433;Initial Catalog=ProtectYourSecretsDB;Persist Security Info=False;User ID=secretweb_user;Password=Azure#54321!;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;
 ```

+>**note:** remember to change the password or delete the database after you are done with this walkthrough.
+Adding the password into the repository is a high risk security breach, and it should be considered compromised once committed and treated as such.

 ![](images/Part1/image0008-connectionstringhardcoded.png)

 1. Create a SAS Token for the storage account and set it in `appsettings.json`